gbwriting/gbwriting.github.io/_characters/jo.md

 eye_color: Golden Brown
 height: 5'10"
 scent: Honeysuckle | Spring Water | Willow
+piercings: |
-piercings: Ears: 1 each lobe & 1 right helix
+  Ears - 1 each lobe & 1 right helix
 tattoos:
 scars: A long scar that goes from the middle of her torso around to her hip - an injury from an iron blade.
 features: